dbt-labs/dbt_metrics/README.md

 # About
 This dbt package generates queries based on [metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics), introduced to dbt Core in v1.0.
-For more information on metrics, such as available types, properties, and other definition parameters, please reference the documentation linked above.
+For more information on metrics, such as available calculation_methods, properties, and other definition parameters, please reference the documentation linked above.

 ## Tenets
 The tenets of `dbt_metrics`, which should be considered during development, issues, and contributions, are: